cxw620/rust-polyglot/src/macros.md

 --------

-Rust itself has two macro systems and a cargo-based code generation system.
+Rust itself has two macro systems and cargo has a hook for e.g. build-time code generation.
 Each has its own section in this chapter:

  * ["Macros by example" `macro_rules!`](#macros-by-example-macro_rules)